eighttrigrams/tsfun/README.md

 Depending on the context and intended treatment, tsfun provides sets of functions which treat

-* Arrays as list-like collections, which we call *ArrayList*
+* Arrays as ordered list-like collections, which we call *ArrayList*

 `type ArrayList<T> = Array<T>`